Cantera/cantera/doc/sphinx/yaml/phases.rst

     ``skip-undeclared-elements`` option.

 ``skip-undeclared-elements``
-    If set to ``true``, do not add species which contain elements that are not explicitly included in the phase.
+    If set to ``true``, do not add species that contain elements that are not explicitly included in the phase.
 The default is ``false``, where the presence of such species is considered an error.